 Medical tourism is a big business for Mexico’s economy.
 People all around the world, especially people from the Americas and Canada, are flocking into Mexico by millions.
 From regular dental works to complex heart surgeries – all are done at a considerably minimal cost.

 US healthcare costs have almost doubled in the last 20 years.
-Even with insurance, the out of the pocket fees you pay is just mind-numbing.
+Even with insurance, the out-of-the-pocket fees you pay are just mind-numbing.
 On average, a US citizen spends about $11,000 on healthcare.
 It’s not uncommon to see people delaying treatment as they cannot afford the expenses, which deteriorates their health further.
 Besides, insurance doesn’t even cover all types of treatments.
-Standard services such as dental work are not covered by many.
+Standard services such as dental work are not covered by many companies.

 Taking advantage of this price phenomenon, Mexico has built excellent healthcare infrastructures at a minimized cost.
 Patients can save anywhere from 35% to 80% on their entire treatment expenses.
 Instead of a small hospital room, you could lavish your recovery in a luxurious care unit entirely dedicated to your service.
 Depending on the procedure, hospitals even allow patients to spend their recovery in a 5-star resort.

 - Why Choose Mexico for Medical Tourism?

 - Where to Stay in Mexico for Medical Vacation?

 - Things to Know Before You Travel – Frequently Asked Questions

 - Things to do in Mexico

 Why Choose Mexico for Medical Tourism?